 - Spray it with water (garden hose or pressure washer).
 However, if you use a pressure washer, make sure to keep the wand far away from the fabric.
 That way, you’ll avoid any damage to it.

 - Spray APC on the fabric and let it sit for 3-4 minutes.

 - Use a soft brush and agitate the area in circular motions.
 Be thorough, and don’t skip any areas.

 - When you have brushed everything, rinse the top.
 Again, be careful if you’re using a pressure washer.

 There are tons of products marketed as “convertible top cleaners,” and they work.
 But there’s no need for you to spend additional money on that.
 Any high-quality APC (all-purpose cleaner) will do the work fantastically.

-If you don’t know which brush to use, check my recommended brushes for leather cleaning, they’ll also be great to clean convertible tops.
+If you don’t know which brush to use, check my recommended brushes for leather cleaning; they’ll also be great for clean convertible tops.
 If you use a too harsh brush, you will speed up the wearing of the convertible top and maybe even damage it immediately.

 You can’t apply convertible top protectant to wet fabric.
 For protectants to work, the area should be completely dry.
 Otherwise, it won’t work.